-The Grey Bruce Health Unit monitors the cost and affordability of healthy eating using the Ontario Nutritious Food Basket Survey.
+The Grey Bruce Public Health monitors the cost and affordability of healthy eating using the Ontario Nutritious Food Basket Survey.

 Find our most recent results here.